 Bristol Old Vic premiered The Grinning Man in late 2016 to celebrate its 250th anniversary and the show then transferred to London.
 It has now been revived online to raise funds for the beleaguered theatre.
 The storyline comes from a Victor Hugo novel (well, it worked for Les Mis) and tells a grim tale about disfigurement which has some close parallels to Phantom Of The Opera.
 In that sense it is an archetypal story and the show cleverly makes use of this dimension as the whole production constantly emphasises the power and necessity of narrative.

 The show is set in an alternative universe version of Bristol which seems to be stuck in late medieval times.
 A mysterious young man Grinpayne has a face which is horribly disfigured and he is therefore exhibited as a freak (shades of The Elephant Man) at the local fair.
 Alongside him is Dea the blind girl; he rescued her as a baby when he was still just a child himself.
 She, of course, cannot see his face so loves him for who he is.
 The tale follows Grinpayne’s and Dea’s attempts to get to the bottom of their mysterious childhoods.
 They are protected, to some extent, by Ursus who works the fairground circuit and his pet wolf, Mojo.
-The latter is wonderfully manipulated puppet figure which integrates seamlessly into the action.
+The latter is a wonderfully manipulated puppet figure which integrates seamlessly into the action.

 The show is big on puppetry.
 Indeed, the child versions of Grinpayne and Dea are themselves very convincing puppets used to play out the scenes of their early life together.
 Ursus is a puppeteer who teaches them his craft and in one highly ingenious scene we see the adult actors playing the pair working the puppets of their younger selves who in turn are manipulating even smaller puppet characters from the well known tale of Beauty and The Beast.
 Quite apart from the physical dexterity this must take, it adds layers of meaning to the main storyline and reinforces the power of storytelling.
 It’s a really magical moment courtesy of master puppeteers Gyre and Gimble.